StatMixedML/XGBoostLSS/README.md

 As we have modelled all parameter of the Normal distribution, **XGBoostLSS** provides a probabilistic forecast, from which any quantity of interest can be derived.
 The following shows a subset of 50 predictions only for ease of readability.
 The red dots show the actual rents, while the boxplots are the distributional predictions.

 ![Optional Text](../master/munich_rent_pred_boxplot.png)

+### Comparison to other approaches
+To evaluate the prediction accuracy of **XGBoostLSS**, we compare the forecasts to the implementations available in [gamlss](https://cran.r-project.org/web/packages/gamlss/index.html) and in [gamboostLSS](https://cran.r-project.org/package=gamboostLSS).